 6. Legally our company is bound to respect subpoenas and court orders when they originate from the British Virgin Islands government or in conjunction with BVI authorities via a mutual legal assistance treaty.
 Regarding a demand that we log activity going forward: Were anyone ever to make such a request, we would refuse to re-engineer our systems in a way that infringes on the privacy protections that our customers trust us to uphold.

 We never store any data that could match an individual to specific network activity or behavior.
 Thus, we may only inform law enforcement that we do not possess logs of connections or user behavior that could associate a specific end-user with an infringing IP address, timestamp, or destination.
 This was proven in a high-profile case in Turkey in which law enforcement seized a VPN server leased by ExpressVPN but could not find any server logs that would enable investigators to link activity to a user or even determine which users, or whether a specific user, were connected at a given time.

 7. We do not believe in restricting or censoring any type of traffic on any of our VPN servers, including BitTorrent traffic.
 We do not support port forwarding.

 8. ExpressVPN accepts all major credit cards, PayPal, and a large number of local payment options.
 We also accept Bitcoin, which we recommend for those who seek maximum privacy with relation to their form of payment.
-As we do not log user activity, IP addresses, or timestamps, there is no way for ExpressVPN or any external party to link payment details entered on our website with a user’s VPN activities.
+As we do not log user activity, IP addresses, or timestamps, neither ExpressVPN nor any external party can link payment details entered on our website with a user’s VPN activities, including IP assignments.

 9. By default, ExpressVPN automatically chooses the protocol best-suited to your network depending on a variety of factors.
-For example, our primary protocol, OpenVPN, uses a 4096-bit CA with AES-256-GCM and ChaCha20/Poly1305 encryptions, D/TLS 1.2 on UDP or TLS 1.3 for TCP, and SHA256 signatures to authenticate traffic.
+For example, our in-house modern protocol Lightway uses a 4096-bit CA with AES-256-GCM and ChaCha20/Poly1305 encryptions, D/TLS 1.2 on UDP or TLS 1.3 for TCP, and SHA256 signatures to authenticate traffic.